Breckenridge Oktoberfest

 *You should have received a confirmation email if you pre-purchased a stein.
 Please check your junk or spam folder if you can’t find the email.*

 Yes.
 Breckenridge Oktoberfest is free to attend.
+Enjoy the free kid’s zone at the South end of Main Street.
 Food, music, and dancing create a lively party for attendees of all ages.
 Families looking for a less-crowded Oktoberfest experience can join the fun on Friday or Sunday.

 No. Due to the extensive food and beverage offerings, large crowds, and sometimes hot weather, we ask that you please leave your four-legged friends at home.